-- Please submit a completed application form to the Municipal Hall.
+- Submit a completed application form to the Municipal Hall.

-- As part of the application, you will be required to identify which type of licence you need for your business, such as Intermunicipal, commercial or home-based.
+- Identify which type of licence you need for your business, such as Intermunicipal, commercial or home-based.
 Not sure which one you are?
 See details below.

 - A floor plan, to scale, may be required as part of a commercial business licence application.

-- An issued business licence will be mailed out, complete with invoice that can be paid through your online banking, by mail or in person.
+- An invoice will be mailed out, which can be paid through your online banking, by mail or in person.

-- Renewal invoices are automatically mailed out late November/early December and due and payable on the first business day of January each year.
+- Renewal invoices are automatically mailed out late November/early December and due and payable within 60 days after the expiry date each year.

 I want to learn more about...